-© 1997 Eurotherm Recorders LTD.
+© 1998 Eurotherm Recorders Ltd.

-All rights are strictly reserved.
-No part of this document may be reproduced, stored in a retrieval system or transmitted in any form, by any means, without the prior, written permission of the copyright owner.
+Aall rights are strictly reserved.
+No part of this document may be reproduced, stored in a retrieval system or transmitted in any form, or by any means, without the prior, written, permission of the copyright owner.

 Eurotherm Recorders Ltd. reserves the right to alter the specification of its products from time to time without prior notice.
-Although every effort has been made to ensure the accuracy of the information contained in this manual, it is not warranted or represented by Eurotherm Recorders Ltd. to be a complete or up-to-date description of the product.
+Although every effort has been made to ensure the accuracy of the information contained herein, it is not warranted or represented by Eurotherm Recorders Ltd. to be a complete or up-to-date description of the product.

-180 mm CONTINUOUS-TRACE RECORDER
+180 mm MULTIPOINT RECORDER